inkVerb/VIP/501/Lesson-00.md

 - You can use this same setup to develop real PHP-language web applications, just as it is
 - You can use this for other languages (Phython, Node, etc), just install them as you would on a web server

+## XML CLI Tools
+- You have some tools to manage XML from the command line
+  - XML is not only a language

 ## HTML, CSS & JS Crash Course
 - Timeline:
   - 1993: HTML
   - 1994: PHP
   - 1995: JavaScript
   - 1996: CSS
+  - 1998: XML
 - "Client languages" (browser language)
   - HTML
   - CSS